cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 ### omni_listblockstransactions

-Lists all Omni transactions in a given range of blocks.
+Lists all Zus transactions in a given range of blocks.

 Note: the list of transactions is unordered and can contain invalid transactions!